Ali Khamenei: Science and technology

-Ali Khamenei has been supportive of scientific progress in Iran.
+Khamenei has been supportive of scientific progress in Iran.
 He was among the first Islamic clerics to allow stem cell research and therapeutic cloning.
 In 2004, Khamenei said that the country's progress is dependent on investment in the field of science and technology.
 He also said that attaching a high status to scholars and scientists in society would help talents to flourish and science and technology to become domesticated, thus ensuring the country's progress and development.

 Foreign policy

 Khamenei has "direct responsibility" for foreign policy, which "cannot be conducted without his direct involvement and approval".
-He has a foreign policy team independent of the president's "which includes two former foreign ministers" and "can at any time of his choosing inject himself into the process and 'correct' a flawed policy or decision."
+He has a foreign policy team independent of the president's "which includes two former foreign ministers" and "can at any time of his choosing inject himself into the process and "correct" a flawed policy or decision".
 His foreign policy is said to steer a course that avoids either confrontation or accommodation with the West.

 Khamenei condemned the Saudi Arabian-led intervention in Yemen and compared Saudi Arabia to Israel.
+Khamenei also condemned the persecution of Rohingya Muslims in Myanmar and called Myanmar's de facto leader and Nobel Peace Prize laureate Aung San Suu Kyi a "brutal woman".
+U.S. Secretary of State Mike Pompeo criticised Khamenei for his refusal to condemn the Xinjiang internment camps and human rights abuses against the Uyghurs in China.
+He condemned UAE as useless on several occasions.

-Khamenei condemned the persecution of Rohingya Muslims in Myanmar and called Myanmar's de facto leader and Nobel Peace Prize laureate Aung Sang Suu Kyi a "brutal woman".
+After the U.S.'s 2018 withdrawal from the Iran nuclear deal, the 2020 assassination of Qasem Soleimani and the 2021 election of the conservative Ebrahim Raisi (who was supported by Khamenei) as president, Iran has taken a geopolitical course of further aligning with Russia and China.
+This became more evident in mid-2022 when Iran started supplying its HESA Shahed 136 drones to the Russian Armed Forces to be used against Ukraine.
+Coupled with Iran's support for attacks on American forces throughout the Middle East after 7 October 2023 and the decades-long military and nuclear collaboration between North Korea and Iran, these developments have led a number of critics to speak of a new Iran-Russia-China-North Korea "Axis of Upheaval".

-U.S. Secretary of State Mike Pompeo criticized Khamenei for his refusal to condemn the Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority in China.
+Khamenei supported the Iranian intervention in the Syrian civil war.
+He criticized the fall of the Assad regime in 2024 and opposed the newly established transitional government.